JyotsnaVerma19/Distracted_driver_detection/README.md

 Open ./reports/Reports.rmd and run all the chunks by clicking on Run > Run All button in Rstudio.
 To generate the pdf report click on knit or knit to pdf.

-## Accessing Critical reflection Report
+## Accessing Structured Abstract Report
 Go to ./reports/ folder and find the Critical_Reflection_Report.pdf

 ## Note :